-- Clean spills and stains as quickly as possible. - For routine cleaning, wipe the surface with a soft, damp cloth.
+- · Remove dust and loose dirt with a vacuum cleaner. - Clean spills and stains as quickly as possible. - For routine cleaning, wipe the surface with a soft, damp cloth.
 For more thorough cleaning, wipe the surface with a mild soap and water solution.
 In Canada, use Motorcraft® Vinyl Cleaner (CXC-93).
 Dry the area with a soft cloth. - If the leather cannot be completely cleaned using a mild soap and water solution, the leather may be cleaned using a commercially available leather cleaning product designed for automotive interiors. - To check for compatibility, first test any cleaner or stain remover on an inconspicuous part of the leather. - Do not use household cleaning products, alcohol solutions, solvents or cleaners intended for rubber, vinyl and plastics, or oil/petroleum-based leather conditioners.
 These products may cause premature wearing or damage to the leather.